faizsolangi/Dr.-Lakhtakia-s-Sessions/README.md

 # 📈 Session 4 — Applications: Academic AI Tools (1.5 hrs)

-This session delivers **three fully functional academic tools** you can reuse and extend.
+This session delivers **two fully functional academic tools** you can reuse and extend.

 ---